transmission-remote-gui/transgui/readme.txt

 this exception statement from your version.
 *********************************************************************************

-Transmission Remote GUI is feature rich cross platform front-end to remotely control Transmission daemon via its RPC protocol.
-It is faster and has more functionality than builtin Transmission web interface.
+Transmission Remote GUI is a feature-rich, cross-platform front-end to remotely control a Transmission daemon via its RPC protocol.
+It is faster and has more functionality than the built-in Transmission web interface.

-Transmission Remote GUI is developed using Lazarus RAD and Free Pascal compiler.
+Transmission Remote GUI is developed using Lazarus RAD and the Free Pascal compiler.

 Features:
- * Native application for Windows, Linux and MacOS X
+ * Native application for Windows, Linux and macOS
  * uTorrent-like interface
  * Select files to download
- * Choose files priority
+ * Choose file priority
  * View details about connected peers
  * Full information about each torrent
- * Per torrent options
+ * Per-torrent options

 Project home:
 https://github.com/transmission-remote-gui/transgui